 1 Abstract

 The ground surface underlying the Laurentian Great Lakes is currently undergoing vertical adjustment after being depressed by the weight of an ice sheet formed in the most recent glacial period during the Wisconsonian.
-The rate of glacial isostatic adjustment (GIA) varies by location, and strongly influences the flow of water in the Laurentian Great Lakes (LGL) as the inclination of the ground surface changes.
-Previous attempts to estimate the rate of GIA between sites used geologically recent water gauge data from the past 200 years in order to measure the rate of GIA.
-In contrast, by inferring GIA from measurements of the water level in the geological record over the past 5000 years, a more accurate estimate of the long term process of GIA can be obtained.
-These measurements are made by measuring the elevation of a subsurface sedimentary contact relating to past lake levels,which are then age dated with optically stimulated luminescence (OSL) to provide an age for sediments.
-Elevation and age data are then compiled to create site paleohydrographs for each location around the lake basin.
+The rate of glacial isostatic adjustment (GIA) varies by location, and influences the flow of water in the Laurentian Great Lakes (LGL) as the inclination of the ground surface differentially changes.
+Previous attempts to estimate the rate of GIA between sites used water gauge data from the past ~150 years in order to measure the rate of this long-term geologic process.
+By inferring GIA from measurements of past water levels preserved in the geological record over the past 5000 years provides a more accurate estimate of the long-term geological process of GIA.
+These data include measuring the elevation of a subsurface sedimentary contact relating to past lake levels, which are then age-dated using optically stimulated luminescence (OSL) to provide an age for sediments and a specific lake stage.
+Elevation and age data are then compiled to create site paleohydrographs for each location around the lake basin that are compared to resolve GIA around the lake basin.

-The focus of this paper is to analyze the data compiled by Johnston et al, 2014 which measured past elevation of shorelines by interpreting water levels recorded in the sediment record.
-Each site paleohydrograph is now extended between points where the data was measured directly, then subtracted from one data point to a modelled elevation in order to create a plot of relative elevation over time.
-Once this is done, the rate of change per unit time is obtained from a linear regression, representing an estimate of the value of GIA between each pair of sites.
-This process is repeated for all possible combinations of the four sites used, Grand Traverse Bay (GTB), Au Train Bay (ATB), Batchawana Bay (BATB), and Tahquamenon Bay (TAHB).
-The results of this process were in strong agreement at the 95 % confidence level for GIA rates obtained from forward and reverse regressions for the combination of ATB-BATB (23.5 to 31 cm/century) and BATB-TAHB (11 to 17 cm/century).
+The focus of this paper is to analyze the elevation and age data compiled by Johnston et al, 2012 in shorelines of Lake Superior to interpret rates of GIA between sites that have unequally spaced data.
+To deal with unequally spaces data each sites Paleohydrographic data is first linearly interpolated between measured data points, then subtracted between sites from one measured elevation from one site a linearly modelled elevation of another site to create a plot of difference in relative elevation over time.
+Once this is done, the rate of change per unit time is obtained from a linear regression though elevation differences, interpreted to represent the rate of GIA between each pair of sites.
+This process is repeated for all six combinations between four study sites of Johnston et al. (2012) in Lake Superior, namely Grand Traverse Bay (GTB), Au Train Bay (ATB), Batchawana Bay (BATB), and Tahquamenon Bay (TAHB).
+The results of this process were in good agreement at the 95 % confidence level for GIA rates obtained from forward and reverse regressions for the combination of ATB-BATB (23.5 to 31 cm/century) and BATB-TAHB (11 to 17 cm/century).
 Agreement was also seen at the 95 % confidence level for GTB-TAHB (anywhere from -3 to 8.5 cm/century), ATB-GTB (9 to 13 cm/century) and ATB-TAHB (19.5 to 29 cm/century).

-2 Introduction
+1 Introduction

 The Earths crust rests on top of the mantle, its elevation rising and falling with the amount of mass weighing on it.
 During glacial periods, a significant portion of the water on earth is transferred in form from water in the oceans to glacial ice sheets, weighing down the continental crust and causing the mantle to dynamically adjust with it.
 This causes the crust to ride relatively lower in elevation, a change which reverses when the weight is removed as the ice sheets melt.
-This vertical motion of the crust while attempting to returning to its previous position is known as glacial isostatic adjustment (GIA) (Scott et al, 2010).
+This vertical motion of the crust while attempting to return to its previous position is known as glacial isostatic adjustment (GIA) (Scott et al, 2010).